marcossilvestrini/learning-lpic-2-201-450/README.md

 >Use vagrant for up machines and execute labs and practice content in this article.\
 >I have published in folder Vagrant a Vagrantfile with what is necessary for you to upload an environment for studies

+>Thanks Sue B.V., The Netherlands - Open Sourced 2021 for content of learning

 ## Authors

 - Marcos Silvestrini